terroo/terroo.github.io/_posts/2019-12-20-gcc-vs-llvm-which-is-the-best-compiler.md

 ---

 ## Performance Tests by a Compiler Expert
-These tests and analyzes were done by [Mike Kinghan] (https://stackoverflow.com/users/1362568/mike-kinghan) a [Oxford] Software Engineer ().
+These tests and analyzes were done by [Mike Kinghan](https://stackoverflow.com/users/1362568/mike-kinghan) a Oxford Software Engineer.

 The tests were performed on different architectures and also on different amounts of processor cores.
-With versions ** GCC 4.7.2 ** and ** Clang 3.2 **.
-It can be noted that Clang (LLVM) outperforms larger cores and GCC for smaller and / or hybrid amounts.
+With versions **GCC 4.7.2** and **Clang 3.2**.
+It can be noted that Clang (LLVM) outperforms larger cores and GCC for smaller and/or hybrid amounts.

-> Numbers are represented in microseconds, eg ** 0.000231 secs **.
+> Numbers are represented in microseconds, eg **0.000231 secs**.

 <!-- QUADRADO -->
 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>